OWASP/www-project-juice-shop/tab_learning.md

 ## Coding Challenges

-{% assign codingChallenges = site.data.snippets.challenges %}
+{% assign codingChallenges = site.data.challenges | where_exp: "item", "site.data.snippets.challenges contains item.key" | sort: "name" %}

 For {{ codingChallenges.size }} challenges an additional coding challenge is available.
 In their "Find It" phase they teach spotting vulnerabilities in the actual codebase of the Juice Shop.
 In the "Fix It" phase the user then chooses the most appropriate